catseye/T-Rext/README.md

 about its output format; just toss its output through T-Rext when you're done to make it more presentable.

+The current version of T-Rext is 0.2.
+This version requires Python 3.x;
+Python 2.x is no longer supported.

 Usage
 -----

+### Usage from the Command Line

     bin/t-rext raw_output.txt > cleaned_output.txt